lymr/fun-chat/README.md

  architecture utilizing Scala, Akka, Akka-HTTP and PostgreSQL with ScalikeJDBC.

 # Technical Features
-* Asynchronous message based architecture for server as well as client using Akka.\n (Load balanced router | FSM | Actors pool | Become)
+* Asynchronous message based architecture for server as well as client using Akka.

+ (Load balanced router | FSM | Actors pool | Become)
 * REST API with Akka-HTTP.
 * Non-blocking I/O with Akka actors.